KontosPetros/Circuloos-integration/README.md

 Create a file named writing.json with the data to be sent to the data platform and place it on your corresponding folder under verification-phase-1 folder.
 Next generate a pull request from both reading.json, writing.json and historical-data.json files.

 See also under the folder verification-phase-1/example for an example.

+#### 3.2.4 Postman

+Also there is a [Postman collection](./verification-phase-1/example/ED%20CIRCULOOS%20Platform%20Integration%20Testing.postman_collection.json).
+See the variables to change the username and password

 ## 4. Issue Tracking and Resolution